Pretraining

 Single-Node Training

-Specify the configuration file pretrain_deepseek3_671b.yaml and start the run_mindformer.py script in msrun mode to perform 8-device distributed training.
+Specify the configuration file pretrain_qwen3_32b_4k.yaml and after modifying the configuration, then start the run_mindformer.py script in msrun mode to perform 8-device distributed training.

 cd $MINDFORMERS_HOME